 Sales masterclass learns valuable sales conversation framework

-Only 3% of buyers actively search for new products and services, yet 40% are open to change, says global sales expert Tony Hughes at this week’s masterclass The New Rules of Sales Success.
+While only 3% of buyers are actively searching for new products and services, 40% are open to change, says global sales expert Tony Hughes at Growth Faculty's masterclass The New Rules of Sales Success.

 Helping customers through change